cixgnf/PythonChallenge/README.md

 # Level 0: 0.html
 http://www.pythonchallenge.com/pc/def/0.html

 The title of the page is "warming up".
 The hint is "try to change the URL address".
-From the source code of the web page, we can see that the name of the picture is "calc.jpg".The content of the picture is 2^38.
+From the source code of the web page, we can see that the name of the picture is "calc.jpg".
+The content of the picture is 2^38.
 Based on the above information, it can be concluded that let us calculate 2 to the 38th power.

 ```python